-Fees: \$6875

-- Program Director: Veronika Jeltsch, Visiting Assistant Professor of German Studies (vjeltsch@wm.edu) - Accommodations: Students will live with host families near the University of Potsdam or with other German students in apartments in the local area.
+- Fees: \$7,050 - Program Director: Robert Leventhal, Program Director and Associate Professor of German Studies (rsleve@wm.edu) - Accommodations: Students will live with host families near the University of Potsdam or with other German students in apartments in the local area.
 Breakfasts will be provided by the host family.
 Students are responsible for their own lunches and dinners.
-Lunch can be purchased at the student canteen at reasonable student rates. - Transportation: The price includes a transportation pass for use on the Berlin/Potsdam public transportation system for the duration of your stay.
+Lunch can be purchased at the student Mensa (cafeteria) directly on campus at reasonable student rates. - Transportation: The price includes a transportation pass for use on the Berlin/Potsdam public transportation system for the duration of your stay.
 The price, however, does not include round-trip airfare to Germany.